AtomWorld: A Benchmark for Evaluating Spatial Reasoning in Large Language Models on Crystalline Materials: Experimental Setup

 Our selection of LLMs covers frontier closed models and strong open-source baselines.
 We chose the Qwen-3 series to test for parameter scaling effects.
-We also considered science-specialised LLMs; e.g. NatureLM \citep{NatureLM2025}, and MatterChat \citep{tang2025matterchatmultimodalllmmaterial}.
-However, these were excluded due to either unable to produce outputs in the required CIF format, or not currently accessible via public APIs or code implementations.
-For tool-augmented LLMs, we designed a preliminary framework that enables interaction with tools such as Pymatgen.
-Although this workflow still requires refinement and future iterations may yield stronger results, the current findings already illustrate meaningful trends.
+We additionally conducted preliminary evaluations on several domain-specialized LLMs, including NatureLM\citep{NatureLM2025} and LLaMat\cite{ahlawat_family_2026}.
+Across the first 16 tasks of each category, these models consistently failed to produce valid action trajectories, resulting in zero success rates.
+We therefore did not continue full-scale evaluation, as the results were already sufficiently indicative.

+For tool-augmented agents, we designed a preliminary framework that enables coding with Pymatgen, using Deepseek Chat as the base model.
+We emphasize that the effectiveness of tool-augmented LLMs depends critically on agent design choices, including tool interfaces, action decomposition, and error recovery strategies.
+Here, we include a simple implementation to probe the potential benefits, rather than to provide an optimized agent.
+Details are in Appendix \ref{appendix:method:tool_use}.